-If you are a dynamic player who constantly makes explosive movements in all directions, you need an agility boot that can provide you with a stable and supportive locked-in fit.
+If you are a dynamic player who constantly makes explosive movements in all directions, you need an agility boot that provides a stable and supportive locked-in fit.
 Of all the agility boots available, PUMA FUTURE Z 1.2 is the one that can provide you with an ingenious adaptive fit.
 It uses a FUZIONFIT+ compression band, which helps lock the foot down through every change of direction.

 This compression band that wraps around the midfoot does a great job of providing multidirectional support without restricting your movements.
 Neymar Jr. loves the design, and he prefers it over the King Platinum, his first PUMA soccer cleat.